OpenDrift/opendrift/docs/source/install.rst

 .. code-block:: bash

   $ conda config --add channels conda-forge  # recommended, but not necessary
-  $ conda env create -f conda_python3.yml
+  $ conda env create -f environment.yml
-  $ conda activate opendrift_p3
+  $ conda activate opendrift
   $ pip install -e .

 This installs the OpenDrift package as an editable package.
 You can therefore directly make changes to the repository or fetch the newest changes with :code:`git pull`.
-You do not need to add OpenDrift to PYTHONPATH as long as you have the :code:`opendrift_p3` environment activated.
+You do not need to add OpenDrift to PYTHONPATH as long as you have the :code:`opendrift` environment activated.

 Using pip
 ++++++++++